 The North Lanarkshire Business Plan to 2020 identifies the Council's priority outcomes for the way ahead along with actions and measures of achievement.
-The outcomes require inter-departmental working and cannot be delivered by one service alone.
+One service cannot deliver the outcomes; it requires inter-departmental working.
 This approach ensures effective partnership working which aims to result in successful outcomes for the Council.
-The five priority outcomes are:-
+Listed below are the five priority outcomes:

-- Improving economic opportunities and outcomes; - Supporting all children to realise their full potential; - Improving the health and care of communities; - Improving relationships with communities and the third sector; - Improving the council's resource base.
+- Improve economic opportunities and outcomes; - Support all children to realise their full potential; - Improve the health and care of communities; - Improve relationships with communities and the third sector; - Improve the council's resource base.